My In Depth Python Comprehension

 - Function creates empty list by default when we don't pass a list during the function's call.

-creates empty list by default only once.
+- Functionadd_employeecreates empty list by default only once.
 As the list is a mutable object, it's being mutated by the function on every call. - Setting default list as None:

 def add_employee(emp, emp_list=None): if emp_list is None: emp_list = [] emp_list.append(emp) return emp_list add_employee.__defaults__ # (None,) add_employee('Artur') add_employee.__defaults__ # (None,) add_employee('John') add_employee.__defaults__ # (None,)

-function checks if a list passed to the function, if not thenemp_list is None
+- if condition in theadd_employeefunction checks if a list passed to the function, if not thenemp_list is NoneisTrueand it creates a new empty object list instead

 Passing parameters to a function

-Passing by Value | Passing by Reference |
+| Passing by Value | Passing by Reference |

-Makes a copy of passed object. | Passes an address of actual object. |
+| Makes a copy of passed object. | Passes an address of actual object. |

-Original object doesn't get modified. | Original object changes. |
+| Original object doesn't get modified. | Original object changes. |

-Creating own memory location for a copied object. | Accessing original object via address. |
+| Creating own memory location for a copied object. | Accessing original object via address. |

-When immutable object being passed like string, integer, tuple. | When mutable object being passed like a list. |
+| When immutable object being passed like string, integer, tuple. | When mutable object being passed like a list. |

 Passing by Value: